Team-60/ColorSwitch/Notes.md

 - Classes like Main Game screen and Load game not necessary and can be implemented better with fxml, instead things like Database would be a good idea
 - A class with its controller methods are intertwined, load corresponding fxml in class and handle in controller
 - Maintain midLine, highScoreLine
+- Generic classes for Database, as Database for games for load screens, Database of Players for leaderboard.
+- ?
+Ball within Game instead of Player to side-line game info with details

 ## Misc
 - Threading